 Code review

 Code review is the process of systematically examining code written by yourself or a collaborator to check for errors, assess clarity, and verify that the analysis does what it is intended to do.
 It is one of the highest-leverage things we can do to protect the quality of our research.
-Despite this, code review is noticeably absent from standard practice in environmental and natural resource economics, and research science broadly (Ivimey-Cook et al., 2023; Petre & Wilson, 2014).
+Although it is standard practice in software development, code review is noticeably absent from standard practice in environmental and natural resource economics, and research science broadly (Ivimey-Cook et al., 2023; Petre & Wilson, 2014).
 When code review is not planned, and is instead reactive (e.g., triggered by a journal requirement or a discovered error), the review has the potential to be rushed, incomplete, or painful.

 In addition, code review provides an excellent opportunity to learn from others.
 Reviewing a colleague’s code exposes you to different approaches, packages, and problem-solving strategies you might not encounter in your own work, and having your own code reviewed often surfaces habits or assumptions worth revisiting.
 Over time, this exchange builds collective expertise across the lab.
 This section describes what effective code review looks like at emLab — both how to plan for code review from the beginning of a project, and the practices that should govern how we review code.

 Code review should be planned at the start of a project.
 A code review plan answers four questions: what gets reviewed, when, by whom, and to what standard.
 The answers will differ across projects, but the plan should exist and should be documented.
 Code review should be considered when developing each Scope of Work, which should reflect the time, personnel, and thus budget needed to support adequate code review.
-Ideally, team compositions would include more than one researcher to accommodate for external code review.
+Ideally, team compositions would include more than one researcher so that the review of one researcher’s code can be done by another researcher already familiar with the project and with the necessary domain expertise.
 When that is not possible, it is important to consider who will provide external code review (e.g., PI, emLab researcher not on project team).

 A plan for code review should be explicitly discussed and agreed upon during project kickoff meetings.
 The following template is a tool that teams can use during project kickoffs and revisited at key milestones (mid-project, pre-deliverable, pre-publication).
 The code review plan could live in the project’s GitHub repository, either in the README or a dedicated CODE_REVIEW.md file.